 - Both formed close relations with the city and the school district.

-In 2005 leaders of the two programs, acknowledging their overlapping features merged the organizations into today’s Claremont After-School Programs (CLASP).
-Because CLASP board members have shared their knowledge and blended their resources as a result of the merger, CLASP has grown stronger, adding two new centers in the past four years and boosting student and tutor enrollments along with more consistent and aggressive publicity and fundraising efforts.Click here
+In 2005, leaders of the two programs, acknowledging their overlapping features, merged the organizations into today’s Claremont After-School Programs (CLASP).
+Because CLASP board members have shared their knowledge and blended their resources as a result of the merger, CLASP has grown stronger.
+CLASP has increased from two to five centers with more than 200 volunteer tutors currently serving about 150 students.Click here

 to watch our CLASP informational video.